udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 The above issue can be solved by a smart thread dispatcher in a UDAP node, presuming that UDAP APIs mostly affect one account at a time.
 The dispatcher carefully inspects the incoming transactions and separates them by affected accounts.
 With transaction partitioning still feasible, the transaction verifications and block constructions can still be done in parallel.

-With no competitive and repetitive computing among all nodes, and with the optimized parallelism in the transaction processing in the node software, UDAP provides significant better scalability both horizontally and vertically.
+With no competitive and repetitive computing among all nodes, and with the optimized parallelism in the transaction processing in the node software, UDAP would provide significant better scalability both horizontally and vertically.
 We expect UDAP network offers TPS in the 10K~100K range with 600 nodes.
+We also note that we need to make sure the disk IO in each node must be optimized to take advantage of parallel IO, by using NVMe interface, rather than simple SATA interface.

-In the meantime, we’re closely monitoring the progress of the [Plasma Project](http://plasma.io/) led by Joseph Poon and Vitalik Buterin.
-The Plasma project proposes a recursive Map-Reduce architecture for general computing based on blockchains and aims to offer TPS up to billion+ level.
+In the meantime, we’re closely monitoring the progress of the [Plasma Project](http://plasma.io/) led by Joseph Poon and Vitalik Buterin, which is a hierarchical multi-chain architecture that utilizes recursive Map/Reduce computing with faulty behavior correction mechanism to achieve unlimited scalability.
 The Plasma development will be one of the core effort from a team of the best talents in the industry in 2018.
 We plan to leverage the work in the future to solve the scalability issue for once and all.
+In the meantime, other on-chain scaling solution such as the [Ethereum Sharding](https://github.com/ethereum/wiki/wiki/Sharding-FAQ) proposed by Vlad Samfir is regarded by some as the ["true secure scaling solution for Ethereum", and "will provide for all of the scalability requirements of the blockchain without sacrificing on security or the trust model."](https://journal.binarydistrict.com/vlad-zamfir-sharding-is-the-only-true-blockchain-scaling-solution-/) It's our goal that any change or improve deployed underneath won't affect the users of UDAP.

 #### 7.4 Privacy Enforcement

 Privacy on blockchains is counter-intuitive for many people, because blockchains usually promote openness and publicity, at least for public chains.

-Bitcoins and Ethereum are not really privacy centered blockchains.
+Bitcoin and Ethereum are not really privacy centered blockchains.
 In fact, most public chains can be trusted with correctness but not confidentiality.
+Bitcoin, for example, is one of the most traceable currencies that offer little privacy protection.
+Additionally some form of KYC policies are required of many applications and exchanges, therefore users of most of the on-chain applications are heavily exposed to privacy breaches.

 There are indeed multiple levels of solutions today that cover the privacy issues in part.
-Coin mixers and Monero provide partial transaction confidentiality.
+Coin mixers (such as Mimblewimble and TumbleBit) improves privacies by mixing transactions so it's harder to trace the origin and destination of transactions.
+Monero provide partial transaction confidentiality.
 ZCash, with Zero-knowledge Succinct Non-Interactive Arguments of Knowledge provides strong confidentiality, at a much higher cost of computation power and engineering complexity.
-Basically they are of data obfuscation type or crypto-encryption type.

 Data obfuscation techniques try to hide the identity of data and cut the traceability of the data flows, so that the connections between people and their assets are decoupled.
 Coin mixers, ring signatures are of this type.
 Data anonymity is achieved with an extra layer of processing either locally or as a network service.
 Performance takes a hit necessarily.

 Using cryptography to encrypt data is the other major mechanism to preserve privacy.
 It ranges from simple symmetric/asymmetric encryption to the sophisticated zero-knowledge scheme based mechanisms.